akriese/cluster-computing-ss23/u1/README.md

 Build the project with `cargo build --release` and run it by executing `mpirun -np $NUM_PROCESSORS ./target/release/u1`.

-This assumes, that MPICH was installed previously.
+This assumes, that MPICH was installed previously (e.g. `sudo apt install mpich`).

+On the FU compute cluster, the flag `-mca btl_tcp_if_include eth0` has to be included as otherwise no connections to other nodes are possible.

+A recommended bash function can be found in `run.sh`.

 ## Input